wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (iii) that Office or organization must have a staff which is capable of examining in the required technical fields and which has the language facilities to understand at least those languages in which the minimum documentation referred to in Rule 34 is written or is translated.

-### Rule 64 Prior Art for International Preliminary Examination
+### Rule 64---Prior Art for International Preliminary Examination

 ##### 64.1 Prior Art